 Jaguars.
 Horses.
 Bees.
 You’d be surprised to know there’s a whole bunch of animals that can get more high than we do.
 From locoweed and alcohol to shrooms and urine — the stimulating agents in the animal kingdom are just as quirky as the animals that take them.

 So, where do turtles fare?
-Is it true they get high on jellyfish?
+Are the rumors of them being high on consuming jellyfish true?
 Let’s find out all the answers today.

 Can Turtles Get High?